hardisj/erinsaudiocorner/content/english/driveunits/Kef-R300-Drive-Unit.md

 <br>

-It may be pretty obvious that I wasn’t able to resolve all the values here.
+It may be pretty obvious that I wasn’t able to resolve all the values below.
 The limiting suspension resolves first at 1.5mm linear xmax, and to resolve Bl and L(x) would mean pushing on the driver harder than I am comfortable with.
 Suffice it to say, a high pass filter will help lessen the suspension related distortion, but *most importantly* this driver isn’t intended to cover bass frequencies, nor should it as ideally the 'midrange as a waveguide' should restrict movement as to not cause aberrations in the frequency response.
 If memory serves, it’s crossed above 500hz in the R-series towers where it is accompanied by a midwoofer.
 So, the excursion related data below is really only for the sake of it.

 | Displacement Limits |      |    | thresholds can be changed in Processing property page |
 |---------------------|------|----|-------------------------------------------------------|